vtex-apps/io-documentation/docs/en/Recipes/store-management/go-live.md

 - Make it clear that you wish to go live in the title of the ticket.
 - Indicate a time from 9 to 17 BRT (UTC-3) for the internal pointing change to happen.
-- Schedule the change at least three business days in advance.
 - Indicate whether or not your store has any [trade policy conditional rules](https://help.vtex.com/en/tutorial/criar-uma-politica-comercial--563tbcL0TYKEKeOY4IAgAE).

+This process takes about three business days.
 Once you receive a successful reply from the support ticket, you have five days to [set up regular DNS pointing](#step-4---set-up-dns-pointing).
 Otherwise, your internal pointing will be automatically excluded and you will need to request it again, as described above.

 ### Step 4 - Setting up DNS pointing

 Within five days of the confirmation of [internal DNS pointing](#step-4---set-up-dns-pointing) you must set up regular DNS pointing.
 To do this, follow the steps in [Setting up DNS pointing to VTEX](https://help.vtex.com/en/tutorial/configuring-dns-pointing-to-vtex--tutorials_4280).

-> ℹ️
+> ⚠️
 >
 > DNS pointing propagation takes 24-48 hours to occur completely, which means that the configured address may not be accessible to all people right after configuration.